aseba-community/qt-ar-demo/README.md

 # Thymio-AR-Demo

 This is a small demo illustrating the vision system part of the [Thymio programming adventure](https://github.com/aseba-community/thymio-adventure).
-The demo is part of a bachelor thesis where the report found [here](https://github.com/fluckmic/TransMem/blob/2e386f95eb4cb203e0984b96ede7579a88aa28d2/documents/report.pdf).
-The intend behind this demo is easiest explained by going through [these](https://github.com/fluckmic/TransMem/blob/2e386f95eb4cb203e0984b96ede7579a88aa28d2/documents/presentation/presentation.pdf) slides.
+The demo is part of a bachelor thesis where the report can be found [here](https://github.com/fluckmic/TransMem/blob/2e386f95eb4cb203e0984b96ede7579a88aa28d2/documents/report.pdf).
+The intend behind this demo is easiest understood by going through [these](https://github.com/fluckmic/TransMem/blob/2e386f95eb4cb203e0984b96ede7579a88aa28d2/documents/presentation/presentation.pdf) slides.

 ## Authors and license